 ***Remember, I promote honest sales and inspections.
 So when I list my critiques on cosmetics, consider that I see more than most people do or will.

 SOUND: Big, resonant, loud but centered core, controllable power, focus yet depth....

 Chadd Comment: "They remind me of a SML Rev D/GM crossed with a Buffet S1!"

 PADS: the setup is currently in original setup!
-(I love that) with old pads and screw in resonators (must be reused). ***It's may be missing the F3 reso.
+(I love that) with old pads and screw in resonators (must be reused). ***It may be missing the F3 reso.

 CASE: Original LeBlanc case in vintage condition.
 It arrived with a lightly 'old' smell so I'll treat that with some of my special cleaners.
 Ask me how this ends up.

-For other fun research, I enjoy Goodson's post on this sax here: LeBlanc Rationale Saxophone Literature.
+For other fun research, I have also enjoyed Goodson's post on this sax here: LeBlanc Rationale Saxophone Literature.

 Sound Files on Leblancs: